kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

 Managing settings in Atom is done using a nice user interface, something that Atom has over Sublime Text (at least I think so).
 Adding themes, installing/removing packages and creating custom settings is a breeze in Atom.

-Again, Atom is in beta at the time of this post but GitHub has indicated that it will be released in both "fully-closed and fully-open" formats, which I take to mean as "free and paid versions".
-I personally see no issue with that: Atom has all the markings of a solid, viable application and I see no problem with charging money for it.
+Again, Atom is in beta at the time of this post but it a version 1.o release is looming.
+GitHub once said that there would be both free and paid versions of the editor, but it appears that it's now <em>100% free!!!</em>.

-That being said, I can't say that I'll pay for out after it comes out of beta.
-Not because Atom is bad...it's nowhere near that.
-But I have gotten extremely comfortable with Sublime Text over the years...memorizing its keystrokes, syncing the editor up with my bash scripts, settling in on themes I like, etc.

-I've also toyed around with [Adobe Brackets](http://brackets.io/ "visit Adobe Brackets") a bit, which has its own set of standout features.
-And the best of Brackets' features eventually make their way to Adobe's newest commercial web editor [Edge Code](http://html.adobe.com/edge/code/ "visit Adobe Edge Code"), which I recently received thanks to the good graces of my employer when I got a [Creative Cloud](https://creative.adobe.com/plans "learn more about Adobe Creative Cloud") membership.

-I suppose the point is, Atom's awesome but it may not be necessary for my specific needs.
-I'm continuing to play with it and LOVE what I see but because of my current needs and what tools I already have, I can't say I'll buy it when the time comes....still undecided.
+I'm not yet ready to leave Sublime Text for Atom...I've gotten extremely comfortable with Sublime Text over the years and have it setup just how I want it.
+Keystrokes are memorized, bash scripts are synced up, themes are picked, etc.

+But this may change!
+Will probably go full-on Atom for next project and put to the test.
 <a name="jade"></a>
 ### Jade
 RevlonProBrands.com is a *responsive/adaptive/insert-another-buzzword-here* website, but Sitecore is using server-side code to load in two versions of the page: one for desktops and another for everything else.
 So it made sense to use some sort of development-level templating system that would apply the common parts to each page.